-Most professions have internally enforced codes of practice that members of the profession must follow to prevent exploitation of the client and to preserve the integrity of the profession.
-This is not only for the benefit of the client but also for the benefit of those belonging to the profession.
+Professional bodies have enforced and prescribed Codes of practice for their members to prevent them from the exploitation of the client or employer and to preserve the integrity of the profession.
+This is not only for the benefit of the client or the employer but also for the benefit of those belonging to the profession.

-The quotation below extracted from the Introduction of the first Code of Professional Conduct and Ethics of the Institute of Chartered Accountants of Sri Lanka in 1993, clearly depict the value of ethical conduct;
+As a premier Accounting Professional Body, the Institute of Chartered Accountants of Sri Lanka has also recognized adhering to the ethical requirements as pivotal in performing professional duties by its members.
+The quotation below extracted from the Introduction of the first Code of Professional Conduct and Ethics of the Institute of Chartered Accountants of Sri Lanka sets out clearly the spirit behind the Code.

-"Ethical conduct, in the true sense, is more than merely abiding by the letter of explicit prohibitions.
+"Ethical Conduct, in the true sense, is more than merely abiding by the letter of explicit prohibitions.
 Rather, it requires unswerving commitment to honourable behaviour, even at the sacrifice of personal advantage."